Bladder Control Problems & Your Period

 Takeaway: If progesterone levels are going up during and after your cycle, and progesterone causes your bladder to contract more frequently, it may cause incontinence.
 Progesterone also causes your body to release fluid, leading to symptoms related to OAB.

 We know that estrogen plays a huge role in women’s health.
 It is the reason for your period, pregnancy (if you decide that’s right for you), and menopause.
 It’s why you may look different from a male.
-Basically, estrogen controls a lot of what happens in women’s bodies.
+Basically, estrogen controls a lot of what happens in the female body.

-Not only is estrogen released throughout your menstrual cycle, but our pelvic organs and pelvic tissues are also responsive to it.
+Not only is estrogen released throughout your menstrual cycle, but our pelvic organs and pelvic tissues are also responsive to the hormone.
 This means that those parts of your body change as the levels of estrogen change.

-Low estrogen levels cause a change in abdominal pressure, making the pelvic floor muscles and ligaments surrounding your pelvic floor decrease in strength and increase in stiffness.
-This may lead to pelvic floor disorders and different types of incontinence.
+Low estrogen levels cause a change in abdominal pressure, making the pelvic floor muscles and ligaments surrounding your pelvic floor to decrease in strength and increase in stiffness, which may lead to pelvic floor disorders and different types of incontinence.

 Takeaway: The low estrogen levels during menstruation alter abdominal pressure, causing your urethra and pelvic floor muscles to weaken, leading to incontinence.